code-423n4/docs/roles/sponsors/README.md

 We work together with you as the sponsor to set the appropriate award pool amount for your audit pool at or above current audit floor prices.
 To attract warden participation in the highly competitive engineering market, we work with standard award pool sizes.
 We regularly evaluate and adjust audit pricing to ensure incentive alignment with wardens.
 Sponsors always have the option of providing a larger-than-floor pot size, which tends to attract more warden talent and attention.

+### Analysis pool

+5% of each audit's award pool is typically allocated to Analyses.
+These reports contain high-level advice and review of the code: the "forest" to individual findings' "trees."
+They augment and contextualize the bug reports that are incentivized by the remaining 95% of the pool.

+For a long time, wardens have wanted a better place to contribute value via the high-level / overview / advice that isn't necessarily covered by specific bugs.
+The Analysis pool provides them with a method to get credit for this advisory-level work.

+Projects have discretion to adjust the default allocation for the Analysis pool up or down; this should be clarified during the pre-audit booking and setup phase.

 ### Gas optimization pool

 By default, 2.5% of the award pool is allocated to valid gas optimizations.
 We encourage all sponsors to keep this in place, as we can help each other be conscious of ways to minimize gas fees for users -- and indeed some sponsors may which to allocate a higher percentage of the award pool to this purpose.